Mathematics

 MATH 760 Multivariate Statistical Methods (Units: 3)

-Prerequisite: MATH 441 with a grade of C or better or permission of the instructor.
+Prerequisite: Graduate standing; upper-division standing with MATH 441 or equivalent; or permission of the instructor.

 MATH 761 Computational Statistics (Units: 3)

-Prerequisite: Graduate standing; or upper-division standing and MATH 440 or equivalent; or permission of the instructor.
+Prerequisite: Graduate standing; upper-division standing with MATH 441 or equivalent; or permission of the instructor.

 MATH 770 Real Analysis II: Several Variables (Units: 3)